Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/index.md

 ### Video streaming

-It makes possible to broadcast video rendered on Unity to browsers via network.
+We can broadcast video rendered on Unity to browsers via network.
 For example, It can show the video rendered with HDRP on the browser on the iPad.
 In addition, broadcasting from multiple cameras is supported.

 ![feature-multicamera](images/feature_multicamera.png)

 ### Audio streaming
-This package makes possible to stream sounds generated on Unity.
+This package enables streaming sounds generated on Unity.
 And it can cast to multi-browsers simultaneously.

 ### Remote control

-It becomes possible to send input messages to Unity from the browser.
-Of course, sending from multiple browsers is supported.
+It is possible to send input messages to Unity from the browser, and sending inputs from multiple browsers is supported.
 Mouse, keyboard, touch, and gamepad are supported as input devices on the browser.
 For more information, please see the [Browser input process](en/input.md) page.

 ## Requirements